PatternsTechGit/PT_Logging_ExceptionHandlingMiddleware/README.md

 Now our logging and exception handling middleware code is completed.

-## Step 5: Remove logging from controller
+## Step 5: Remove Logging From Controller

 Now we will remove logging from controller as custom middleware logging would be used.
 Now `TransactionController` constructor  would be look like this.